Grace Lynn Cartwright. Age 22. Freelance copy-editor. Consanguinea.

 Frederick smoothed his shirt.
 “You wouldn’t throw your life away like that.”

 I grinned at him, the potential catalyst for my certain death.
 “Try me, bloodsucker.”

-He stared at me for a long moment and then his eyes flicked around the club at the unnaturally still vampires, ignoring the sheep.
-Finally, he looked to Grace, who swayed in time with the bassline with her eyes closed, and placed a hand against her lower back.
-“Grace, my dear,” he said, breaking her reverie.
+He glared at me for a long moment before his eyes flicked around the club at the unnaturally still vampires, ignoring the sheep.
+His expression fell a fraction before a careful mask went up in its place.
+Finally, he looked to Grace—who swayed with her eyes closed in rhythm with the bassline.
+He placed a hand against her lower back, breaking her reverie.
+“Grace, my dear.”

 “This fine specimen is going to take you home,” Frederick said, gesturing with an open palm in my direction.
 “Try not to miss me too much.”

 She smiled vaguely, nodded, and clambered to her feet, unsteady.

 “The next time a wolf even steps foot in this club, mutt,” the friend added.
 “They will be dead before they even cross the floor.”

 Anger continued to pool in my stomach as Grace tottered out of the booth.
 I held out a hand to her, but she missed when she reached for it, tumbling to the ground in an unladylike heap.
 I knelt and scooped her into my arms, where she laid limply.
 She continued to breathe steadily, and her heartbeat was strong.
 Well, good.
 Then she was unlikely to die unless these vampires attacked, despite whatever she had been drugged with.

 I looked to the vampire who had spoken.
 “The next time a wolf steps foot into this club, the pack and I will be along to burn this place to the ground.”

 Frederick glared at me, but his voice stayed level, “You’d dare to throw idle threats even now, you insolent mutt?"